 - In the sequel, Bean's character has taken the name Harry Mason, but still isn't the protagonist.

-- In the live-action adaptation of Orson Scott Card's Ender's Game, the male character of Major Anderson will be played by Viola Davis.
+- In the live-action adaptation of Orson Scott Card's Ender’s Game, the male character of Major Anderson is played by Viola Davis.
+Interestingly, they were originally going to have Graff played by a woman (an idea that met with Card's approval), but then Harrison Ford got the part, so they genderflipped Anderson instead.

 - In the later James Bond films (starring Pierce Brosnan and Daniel Craig) the character of M is played by Judi Dench.